Nissan Silvia (1965)

 Publication: Car Graphic

-Introducing the Silvia
+Introducing the Nissan Silvia

 The engine is basically the same OHV inline Four-cylinder as the Fairlady, but the bore has been enlarged and the stroke shortened from 80mm x 74mm to 87mm x 67mm, and the cylinder volume has been increased from 1488cc to 1595cc.
-At the same time, the shape of the intake manifold has been refined to reduce intake resistance, and the metal used for the large end of the connecting rods is now F770.
+At the same time, the shape of the intake manifold has been refined to reduce intake resistance, and the type of metal used for the large end of the connecting rods is now F770.
 The resulting compression ratio is now 9.0, and while still using two Hitachi SU-type carburetors, power output has increased from 80ps/5600rpm to 90ps/6000rpm, and the torque has increased from 12.0kgm/4000rpm to 13.5kgm/4000rpm.

-What is most noteworthy about the Silvia is the power train following the engine.
+What is most noteworthy about the Silvia is the power train behind the engine.
 The single-plate dry clutch with an outer diameter of 200mm has a diaphragm spring instead of a coil.
-Furthermore, the 4-speed transmission has a full synchromesh of a servo type patented by Porsche in West Germany.
+Furthermore, the 4-speed transmission has full synchromesh of a servo type patented by Porsche in West Germany.
 The gear ratios, with the Fairlady’s in parentheses for reference, are 3.382 (3.515), 2.013 (2.140), 1.312 (1.328), and 1.000 (same), which are closer than the Fairlady.
 The final drive ratio has been reduced from 3.89 to 4.11 because the wheels are 1" larger, but 3.89 gears are still available as an option.

-The sculpted beauty of this two-seater coupe is said by the manufacturer to be the work of Nissan Motors’ Modeling Department, but some foreign magazines have reported that it was clearly the work of Albrecht Goertz, a German designer based in New York, and this seems to be correct.
+The sculpted beauty of this two-seater coupe is said by the manufacturer to be the work of Nissan Motors’ Modeling Department, but some foreign magazines have reported that it was clearly the work of Albrecht Goertz, a German designer based in New York, and it seems that this may be correct.
 In any case, the interior and exterior of the Silvia show a shape and finish that is in no way inferior to custom sports cars from Italy.
 The car weighs 980kg, 70kg more than the Fairlady, but the increased engine power, higher gearing, and reduced air resistance have improved the maximum speed to 165km/h and reduced the 0-400m time to 17.9 seconds.

-The carefully tuned test car, fitted with Bridgestone racing tires, recorded a top speed of 178km/h at Yatabe, lapping the 5.5km course at an average speed of 174km/h.
+The carefully prepared test car, fitted with Bridgestone racing tires, recorded a top speed of 178km/h at Yatabe, lapping the 5.5km course at an average speed of 174km/h.
 It also recorded a standing 0-400m acceleration time of 17.3 seconds, slightly better than the manufacturer’s published time, proving its true potential.
 As far as numbers go, this car is on par with, or sometimes even exceeds, the Sunbeam Alpine, MGB, Fiat 1600S, Porsche 356C, and Volvo P1800.
 Even if it’s not suitable for racing, it still ranks among the fastest and most luxurious Gran Turismos in its class in the world.

 Road impressions